xjuan/cambalache/README.md

 ## Running from sources

-To run it without installing use run-dev.py script, it will automatically compile resources and create extra files needed to run assuming you have everything needed installed locally.
+To run it without installing use run-dev.sh script, it will automatically compile cambalache under .local directoy and set up all environment variables needed to run the app from the source directory.
 (Follow manual installation to ensure you have everything needed)

-`./run-dev.py`
+`./run-dev.sh`

 This is meant for Cambalache development only.